Python-Test-Engineer/ancestors-ai/docs/index.md

 Artwork, photos, stories, poems etc can also be store here and if you wish you can make these publicly available through the website.

-## Technical details
+## Technical terms

 Here are some technical details that are not necessary for the general user:

 **Knowledge Base**
-:   An AI-powerd representation of a person that captures their knowledge, personality, and communication style.
+:   A structured collection of information, data, and expertise on specific topics that can be searched and retrieved.

 **ChatBots**
-:   An AI-powerd representation of a person that captures their knowledge, personality, and communication style.
+:   AI-powered conversational agents that interact with users through text or voice, designed to answer questions and perform tasks.

 **Digital Twin**
 :   An AI-powered representation of a person that captures their knowledge, personality, and communication style.